CaoKha/SumoRobot/README.md

-# SumoRobot
+# Info about SumoRobot Script
-This is strategy script I wrote for my sumo_robot using finite machine methodology.
+This repository is developed under vscode with platformio plugin